pnavaro/Splittings.jl/docs/src/index.md

 E. Hairer, C. Lubich, G. Wanner, Geometrical numerical integration, Springer 2006

-This code is translated from a Fortran code written by Eric Sonnendrucker (Max-Planck-Institut für Plasmaphysik) and Michel Mehrenberger (Aix-Marseille Université).
+This code is derived from Fortran and Python codes written by

+    - Eric Sonnendrucker   (Max-Planck-Institut für Plasmaphysik).
+    - Michel Mehrenberger  (Aix-Marseille Université).
+    - Edwin Chacon Golcher (Institute of Physics of the Czech Academy of Sciences).

 ```@contents
 ```